respawn-app/FlowMVI/docs/faq.md

    subscribed yet, or if the View did not manage to subscribe on time, you will miss some Actions.
    This is a limitation of the Flow API and there are no potential resolutions at the moment of writing.
 Try to use `Distribute` instead.
-3. If one of the subscribers doesn't need to handle Actions, you can pass `null` to the `Store.subscribe` function to skip consumption of events.
+3. If one of the subscribers doesn't need to handle Actions, you can use another overload of `subscribe` that does not subscribe to actions.

 ### In what order are intents, plugins and actions processed?